TurkuNLP/Turku-paraphrase-corpus/README.md

 # Turku-paraphrase-corpus

-Fully manually annotated paraphrase corpus containing 100,000+ paraphrase pairs harvested from alternative subtitles, news headings, news articles, student translations, and essays.
+Fully manually annotated paraphrase corpus containing 100,000+ paraphrase pairs harvested from alternative subtitles, news headings, news articles, discussion forum messages, student translations, and essays.
 The vast majority of the data is classified as a paraphrase either in the given context, or universally.
 A distinctive feature of the corpus is that the paraphrase pairs are provided together with their document context.
 The corpus is primarily in Finnish, with a small Swedish test set allowing small-scale transfer evaluations.

 *The team*